liekekuiper/AgingMicrobiome/README.md

 Run `PreprocessingShotgun.sh`

 ### GreenGenes2
-According to the GreenGenes2 harmonization, there are 3 options; choose the one suiting for your data:
+Following the GreenGenes2 harmonization, there are three options available.
+Please select the one that best suits your data.
 - 16S V4 data:
 	Download, place in the same folder as preprocessed data, and run `closed_reference16SV4.sbatch` and `taxonomic_table16S.sbatch`
 - 16S data not V4: